daytonjones/EITR/README.txt

 5. Click either "Save as JSON" or "Save as HCL" to download the generated Terraform code.
 6. Use the "Reset Config" button to clear the workspace and deselect all resources.

-To change the providers, edit config/providers.json and the re-run "utilities/generate_tf_provider_templates.py"
+To change the providers, edit config/providers.json and then re-run utilities/generate_tf_provider_templates.py.

 ---